Motorbike Fuel Tank Repairs and Lining

 With many years experience in Metal Finishing and Chrome Plating within the aerospace and automotive industries and with a keen interest in classic motorbikes, Kevin formed the Bike Tank Restorer Team (formerly Tanks @ Unit24) in 2012 to undertake the restoration of a number of classic bike tanks.

-Over the past eight years, he has successfully lined over four hundred tanks, including two tanks for the iconic Brough Superior.
+Over the past nine years, he has successfully lined over four hundred and fifty tanks, including two tanks for the iconic Brough Superior.
 He has also worked on many classic British, Italian, American and Japanese bike tanks, ensuring that these bikes are running many years from now, without the ethanol-induced fuel problems.

 To undertake welding and metal repairs, Kevin has created a unique working relationship with Drew Roberts at Metal Magic, Drew undertakes dent removal, permanent welding, seam repairs and tank fabrications, and pressure-tests tanks before sending them to Kevin for lining.